 Baked Italian Chicken Thighs

-These Baked Italian Chicken Thighs are marinated in garlic, lemon and herbs then baked until falling-off-the-bone tender and juicy.
+These Baked Italian Chicken Thighs are marinated in garlic, lemon, and herbs, then baked until falling-off-the-bone tender and juicy.
 With crispy, golden brown skin and flavorful meat, this chicken dish is quickly going to become a meal your family will beg for!

 For complete ingredient quantities and full instructions, please scroll to the printable recipe card at the bottom of the page.